 Many knitters are keen to put time on flights and waiting around in airports to good use.
-The question many ask is “Can I take my knitting needles on the plane?”
-The simple answer is ye.
+The question many ask is, “Can I take my knitting needles on the plane?”
+The simple answer is yes.

-Read on to find the polices outlined by the TSA, (Transportation Security Administration) in the USA.
+Read on to find the policies outlined by the TSA (Transportation Security Administration) in the USA.